liferay/liferay-docs/devGuide/en/chapters/11-frameworks.markdown

 - Publish your content using the Asset Publisher portlet.
 Asset Publisher can publish dynamic asset lists or manually selected asset lists.
-It can also show a summary view of an asset and offer a link to the full view.
-This saves you time, since it will often make it unnecessary to develop custom portlets for your custom content types.
+It can also show an asset summary view with a link to the full view.
+This saves you time, since it likely won't be necessary to develop custom portlets for your custom content types.

-If you'd like to benefit from Asset Framework's functionality, you might be asking, "How do I leverage Asset Framework's functionality?"
-Excellent question, and perfect timing; we couldn't have said it better ourselves.
+At this point you might be saying.
+"Asset Framework sounds great; but how do I leverage all these awesome functions?"
+Excellent question, young padawan, and perfect timing; we couldn't have said it better ourselves.

 The subsections below describe the steps involved in using Asset Framework.
 We'll describe the first two briefly herebefore we dive in head first: